unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <center><img width = "600" src="../images/URP_image002.png"></center>

 4. The material shaders are changed.
 Make sure that "Universal Render Pipeline/Toon" is assigned by the Inspector.
-By default, the most basic UTS2 shader, the "Double Shade With Feather" workflow, is assigned.
+By default, the most basic Unity Toon Shader, the "Double Shade With Feather" workflow, is assigned.

 <center><img width = "300" src="../images/URP_image003.png"></center>